C. Michael Smith, Ph.D.

 What is it that drives the human quest for “something more”?
 What fuels our longing to “reach beyond,” our drive for excellence, as well as our tendency to be vulnerable to a myriad of addictions?
-Jungian psychology leads us to ground the origin of these longings in the fiery energies of the creative and sacred Center, which Jung called the Self-Archetype, other calls the GodSelf or Entelechy Self at the Center of the human personality, and of the world.
-This center of being not only creates us, but calls to us, beckons to us, lures us, to develop and express our creativity and generatively in life.
+Jungian psychology leads us to ground the origin of these longings in the fiery energies of the creative and sacred Center, which Jung called the Self-Archetype, others call the GodSelf or Entelechy Self at the Center of the human personality, and of the world.
+This Center of being not only creates us, but Calls to us, beckons to us, lures us, to develop and express our creativity and generatively in life.

 The Compass Within (NGS)

 The Heart compass is always attuned to the Source, axis mundi or deep center of the psyche, its ground plan for Your life Calling and individual unique patter that wants to be embodied along with the fullness of Self-development and maturation, (The Archetype of You).
 It draws on the Lover for attraction, passion, fire, and on the Shaman for exploring and expanding in imagination, and on the Warrior for manifesting it with focus, action, and protection until the mission is accomplished.
 The practice of using and following the heart’s navigational system (NGS) is a regulated use of the energy of the The Center, in modulated bliss following ways, rather than overwhelming or disorganizing upsurge of numinous energy.
 This inner Compass is largely somatic and feeling based, and can be located in the middle of the body.
 It aligns with the Center, and expressions the Archetype of You as you walk your heart-path.
 I teach this important navigational skill set in my consultations and workshops, along with the Four Acts of Power, by which you manifest your creative work and gifts.